purple4pur/purple4pur.github.io/backup/Loop With fork-join_none and Automatic Variables.md

 ### When do `fork` threads start?

 It's a kind of tricky must-know.
-According to [SystemVerilog 1800-2023 LRM](https://ieeexplore.ieee.org/document/10458102) *9.3.2 Parallel blocks*:
+According to [SystemVerilog LRM (2023)](https://ieeexplore.ieee.org/document/10458102) *9.3.2 Parallel blocks*:

 > In all cases, processes spawned by a fork-join block shall not start executing **until the parent process is blocked or terminates**.